 Can skills built by one Hermes instance be used by another?
 Yes.
 Skills are stored at agentskills.io, an open standard for agent skill exchange.
 A Skill built by one Hermes instance can be exported and imported by another.
 Skills are also compatible with other agent systems that support the agentskills.io format, including Cursor and Claude Code.

 How long does it take for Hermes to improve noticeably?
 The most common task variants are typically handled correctly within the first two to four weeks as Skills accumulate from real task completions.
 Edge case handling improves through months two and three.
-The rate of improvement depends on task volume — more completed tasks produce more Skill examples faster.
+The rate of improvement depends on task volume — more completed tasks produce more Skill examples faster — and on correction quality, since corrected outputs contribute the most informative examples to the Skill library.

 Notes